 “I don’t plan on dying today.”

 Tony sighed.
+They never do.
 This idiot has no idea what he's gotten himself into.
 “You said you know who I am, yes?
 Then you should know that I’m a very powerful man with very powerful friends.
 This isn’t my first rodeo, kid.
 I know how this plays out.
 Spoiler alert, you end up at the bottom of the Hudson.”

 Tony opened his mouth before the blonde put up a large hand to stop him.
 “And before you ask, yes, we disabled it before we moved you, so there is no way your security can track you here.
 Your man Hogan’s probably wetting himself right now.”